Propofol use while Breastfeeding

 Summary of Use during Lactation

 Amounts of propofol in milk are very small and are not expected to be absorbed by the infant.
 Although one expert panel recommends withholding nursing for an unspecified time after propofol administration, most recommend that breastfeeding can be resumed as soon as the mother has recovered sufficiently from general anesthesia to nurse and that discarding milk is unnecessary.
 When a combination of anesthetic agents is used for a procedure, follow the recommendations for the most problematic medication used during the procedure.
+General anesthesia for cesarean section using propofol as a component for induction may delay the onset of lactation.

 In one case, milk was noted to be green in color 8 hours after a procedure in which propofol was administered; however, several other medications were also used during the procedure.